gwdistsys18/dist-sys-practice/README.md

 5. S3 vs EC2 + Database
 * S3 has cheaper storage but EC2 is more flexible
 * S3 has a very user-friendly interface

 6. QwikLab: Intro to DynamoDB
 * Use the AWS DynamoDB console to create/delete table
 * Add items to DynamoDB and query the database DynamoDB is a NoSQL database.
 Some advantages of NoSQL database includes flexibility (no need to have same columns) and great scalability.
 DynamoDB can be used with other AWS services.
-7.AWS Tutorial: Deploy a Scalable Node.js Web App
+7. AWS Tutorial: Deploy a Scalable Node.js Web App